unkhan87/hadrians-wall/README.md

 ## Credits

 The structure of my website was inspired by the Code Institute's Love Running Project.
 I did this because i felt that the Love Running Project website was very engaging and the structure of it was modern.
-The aim of the home page is to give instant knowledge to the user regarding Hadrian wall and to give interactivity to my home page in order to attract their attention.
+The aim of the home page is to give instant knowledge to the user regarding Hadrians wall and to give interactivity to my home page in order to attract their attention.

-As this project is based on the historical events I had to heavily rely on external sources to get the images and content for this website.
+As this project is based on historical events I had to heavily rely on external sources to get the images and content for this website.

 ### Content